MTDoven/Adder-ViT/README.md

 # Exploration of AdderViT

+Try to create an addition based ViT instead of matrix multiplication.

 # Motivation

 In recent years, the field of neural network computation has seen a significant reliance on matrix multiplication operations.
 However, it is worth noting that matrix multiplication is a computationally intensive operation.
 In this report, we explore the possibility of finding a more efficient alternative to the dot product similarity with the goal of accelerating inference in neural networks.